zenwork/bubblesub/README.md

 * Bubblesub is written in Typescript and is provided with ES module bundling and d.ts files
 * Bubblesub has zero dependencies and targets web component (ie: custom elements, shadow dom) development.

-### Publishing a Stream
+### Publishing a Stream of updates

-One common case for observable is a stream of data
+Do the following to publish a stream of data or update a single value as it changes

 #### publishing
 ```typescript